kristybora-pm/AI-Product-Workflows/Jira-Automated-Triage.md

 ## Core System Prompt (Anti-Hallucination)
 "You are a Strategic Technical Product Manager.
 Review the provided Jira ticket against the attached PRD.
 CRITICAL CONSTRAINTS: You must rely strictly and exclusively on the text provided in the PRD.
 Do not invent business rules or assume external system behaviors.
 If the ticket references a feature not mentioned in the PRD, you must treat it as a Requirement Gap..."

+## Market Differentiation: Deterministic Auditing vs. Historical Routing
+While major ITSM platforms (like Jira Service Management and Zendesk) offer native AI triage, those built-in tools primarily rely on *probabilistic historical routing*—analyzing how previous humans categorized similar text.

+This agentic flow introduces **Deterministic Auditing**.
+Instead of guessing based on past trends, this architecture explicitly audits the user's complaint against an isolated, immutable source of truth (the PRD).
+It does not just route the ticket; it logically proves whether the system is experiencing a technical failure, a scoped limitation, or a user education gap.
+This eliminates hallucination and prevents functioning code from being falsely flagged as a bug.